 It was vital that the new copyright law would support ambitious government plans to improve the quality of education and research, the transition to an open society, and Myanmar's status as a Least Developed Country (LDC).

 A new copyright law to support the work of libraries

-With more than 5,000 libraries in Myanmar, including a network of public libraries throughout the country’s villages and a newly-formed consortium of academic libraries, libraries are poised to become a catalyst for development in the new Myanmar.
+With more than 5,000 libraries in Myanmar, including a network of public libraries throughout the country’s villages and a recently formed consortium of academic libraries, libraries are a key part of the infrastructure for development in the new Myanmar.

 Main activities and achievements